-Whether they are self-employeed or not, size is not an indication of quality of work or character.
-I’d take a freelancer who is honest and willing to produce a website I need and want over a large agency that’s far away and delivers me a templated website.
-Don’t let your preconceptions about agency/company size cloud your judgement.
+Whether they are self-employed or not, size is not an indication of quality of work or character.
+I’d take a freelancer who is honest and willing to produce a website I need and want over a large agency that’s far away and delivers me a template website.
+Don’t let your preconceptions about agency/company size cloud your judgment.

 Do you have a portfolio I can review?

 Every web designer should have a portfolio of the sites they’ve created, but, keep in mind that some web designers are protective of their client’s identifies or are contractually required not to showcase the sites they design online.
 In that case simply ask the web designer if they can show you some examples of their work.
 In most cases this is not a problem.

 When you are evaluating their work, ask yourself the following:

 Do any of their designs appeal to me?
 Do the sites look professional?
 Do they load quickly?
 Are the designed responsively for mobile and tablet?